asapdiscovery/asapdiscovery/docs/ecosystem/index.md

 ### Choppa

-[Choppa](https://github.com/asapdiscovery/choppa) is a spinout of our fitness PyMOL and HTML viewer for arbitrary fitness data in the form of for example DMS or phylogenetics experiments.
+[Choppa](https://github.com/asapdiscovery/choppa) is a spinout of our fitness PyMOL and HTML viewer for arbitrary fitness data in the form of for example DMS or phylospectrum experiments.

 ### ASAP-Alchemy